Breast Implant Revision Surgery

 - Problems related to the patient’s soft tissue

-During your initial consultation, Dr. Zemmel will discuss your goals and desires.
-Dr. Zemmel will perform a complete medical and surgical history and physical examination focusing on your prior breast implant procedure.
+During your initial consultation, one of our breast surgeons, Dr. Neil Zemmel or Dr. Karishma Reddy, will discuss your goals and desires.
+They will perform a complete medical and surgical history and physical examination focusing on your prior breast implant procedure.
 If you have any information regarding your prior procedure please bring this to your consultation.
-Your prior surgeon’s notes, operative reports, previous mammograms, and implant cards will greatly assist Dr. Zemmel in planning your revision.
-Dr. Zemmel will then examine the position of your implants, the presence of capsular contracture, the thickness and quality of your overlying breast tissue, muscle, and skin, and the overall shape of your chest and torso.
-Dr. Zemmel will then recommend a treatment plan.
+Your prior surgeon’s notes, operative reports, previous mammograms, and implant cards will greatly assist Dr. Zemmel and Dr. Reddy in planning your revision.
+They will then examine the position of your implants, the presence of capsular contracture, the thickness and quality of your overlying breast tissue, muscle, and skin, and the overall shape of your chest and torso.
+Your plastic surgeon will then recommend a treatment plan.

-Through proper preoperative planning and meticulous surgical technique, Dr. Zemmel has minimized revisions in his practice while striving to achieve the highest level of patient safety and satisfaction.
-Dr. Zemmel believes that by focusing on the prevention of these problems, many revisions can be avoided.
+Through proper preoperative planning and meticulous surgical technique, Dr. Zemmel and Dr. Reddy have minimized revisions while striving to achieve the highest level of patient safety and satisfaction.
+Dr. Zemmel and Dr. Reddy believe that by focusing on the prevention of these problems, many revisions can be avoided.
 Patients must be aware that breast implants are not lifetime devices and have a lifespan similar to artificial joints and prosthetic heart valves.
 Some patients will require reoperation despite optimal treatment.

 Implant Related Problems

-- Implant Rupture or deflation: this can occur with either saline or silicone implants.
+- Implant Rupture or deflation: This can occur with either saline or silicone implants.
 Saline implants have a rupture rate of approximately 1.8% per year, while silicone implants have a rupture rate of 1% at 6 years.
-When a saline rupture occurs, the implant typical deflates over a 24 to 48 hour period.
+When a saline rupture occurs, the implant typically deflates over a 24 to 48 hour period.
 Some women may experience a slower deflation of the implant if the fill valve is faulty rather than rupture of the shell.
 The saline solution is harmlessly absorbed and excreted.
-When rupture occurs replacement is necessary in a timely fashion to prevent collapse of the implant pocket.
+When rupture occurs, replacement is necessary in a timely fashion to prevent collapse of the implant pocket.
 This will ensure an excellent cosmetic result with minimal recovery.
 Both Allergan and Mentor warranty their implants against rupture.
 Silicone implants may require an imaging study such as an MRI to further examine the integrity of the implant shell.
-If rupture is detected for a silicone implant replacement will also be recommended.
-Dr. Zemmel will discuss the warranty options at length during your consultation.
+If rupture is detected for a silicone implant, replacement will also be recommended.
+Your surgeon will discuss the warranty options at length during your consultation.

-- Dissatisfaction with Implant Size: patients may desire reaugmentation with a smaller or larger implants.
+- Dissatisfaction with Implant Size: Patients may desire re-augmentation with smaller or larger implants.